myles/2016-10-11-ansible/1-getting-started/presentation.md

 ^ Just a side note you tags are really important to do right away.
 They are useful because Ansible will run the entire playbook everytime and if you have a large one it will take a while to run.
+Tags will allow you to run only required tasks.

 ---